chrisgurney/things2md/README.md

     - In the _General_ tab, set an alias for the command (e.g., "tasks_today").
 You can execute this from a slash command.
     - In the _Output_ tab, under _Output channel for stdout_ set it to _Current file: caret position_

 That's it!
 You can now execute it from a slash command within any note, placing the output wherever your cursor is.
-Alternately, copy the command's URI (using the link icon under each command) and paste it into a markdown link; clicking that link will execute the command.
+Alternately, copy the command's URI (using the 🔗 icon under each command) and paste it into a Markdown link; clicking that link will execute the command.

 # References